 Toys & Games > Sports & Outdoor Play > Playhouses

 Notice how all three options are under very different categories.
 Based on how you want to portray your product and who you want to compete against, you may find that you are currently in the wrong browse node.
+This may be hindering your ability to rank well on Amazon!
 A good hack for figuring out what browse node you’re in is by taking the URL of your detail page and deleting the canonical section of the link.
 This will automatically auto-populate the browse node at the top of your main image.